shashi-sah2003/Insta-tiktok-video-downloader/README.md

 ## Running the Project

-To run the project, execute the main script:
+To run the project, execute this script:

 ```sh
 python monitor.py